Skip to Main Content

 - Remember that, except in cases of emergency, the decision whether to accept a referral to counseling rests with the student.
 If the student refuses the idea of counseling, it's usually best not to push.

 - Don't try to deceive or trick the student into counseling.
 Attempting to fool the individual will only diminish his or her trust in you and in the counseling process.

 - Many people have negative preconceptions about counseling based upon stereotypes.
 Educate the student on the process of counseling.

-- Let the individual know that counselors work hard to understand students, to see things from their points of view, and to then collaboratively help them to figure out solutions.
+- Clinicians work hard to understand students, to see things from their points of view, and to then collaboratively help them to figure out solutions.

 - Because people often mistakenly see coming to counseling as a sign of weakness, frame the decision to seek counseling as a mature choice that suggests that the person is not running away from problems.

 - If you have referred a student to the Counseling Center, additional support is sometimes helpful.
 The counseling process is often most difficult at the very beginning, and your encouragement may help to get the student over this initial hurdle.
-Please remember that, because of confidentiality constraints, counselors cannot talk with you about a student you have referred without a written release from that student.
+Please remember that, because of confidentiality constraints, clinicians cannot talk with you about a student unless there is a release of information on file.